troy896/magisk-files/note.md

 ### What is new?

-- Allow MagiskHide to handle isolated process and app_zygote (Android 11+)
+- Fix MagiskHide handle slowly

 ### Diff from official

-- [General] MagiskHide is restored and enabled by default
+- [General] MagiskHide rely on logcat to listen start up process events
 - [General] The package name is `io.github.huskydg.magisk`
 - [General] Add Core-only mode
 - [General] Support installing Magisk without boot image for emulators